DalekCraft2/Shimeji-Desktop/README.md

 ## How to Quit

-Right-click the tray icon of Shimeji, and select "Dismiss All".
+Right-click the tray icon of Shimeji-ee, and select "Dismiss All".

 ## How to Uninstall